Frequently Asked Questions

 When does the board meet?

-The fourth Thursday of the month in the community building (Charlie's Barn) at 7:00pm.
+The fourth Thursday of the month at the Loudon Town Office at 7:00pm

 How do I get on the agenda?